vvshard/just-bun/README.md

   * `jb <flag>`

 Flags:
-  * `-g` runs a recipe from the global recipe file located in the main.js folder.
+  * `-g` runs a recipe from the global recipe file located in the settings folder.
 Without the -g flag, the recipe file is searched in the current directory and up the chain of parent directories
   * `-f` runs a recipe from any .ts-file specified in \<path/to/recipe/file>
   * `-t` creates a new recipe file in the current folder based on the template